Muscular imbalance: push versus pull

 Should we expect everything from yoga?

 This brings us to a bigger question: Is yoga supposed to do everything?
-I’d say no. There are aspects of health and wellness, both for the physical body and for the nervous system and mental/emotional body, that yoga asana practice is very effective for.
+I’d say no. Yoga asana practice is very effective for many aspects of health and wellness.
+That includes benefits for the physical body and for the nervous system and mental/emotional body.
 Yoga generally does create an overall balance of strength and flexibility.
 It’s not normal for anyone to need treatment for muscular imbalance from practicing yoga.
 If something specific is needed, there are other tools out there that are more effective at dealing with other aspects of health and wellness.
 I’d suggest that the real magic of yoga is not in just the postures themselves, but also in the breathing and attention that we cultivate while in the postures.